2017 Executive Sponsors

 Immediately following this session is a fireside keynote discussion with Dr Andy Lee, SVP, Head of Global Clinical Trial Operations, Merck, who joins Ken in an honest and open discussion on Models for Exquisite Project Delivery with Internal and External Partners.

-Also confirmed to keynote is Dr Andy Plump, Director, Chief Medical & Scientific Officer, Takeda and Dr Steve Cutler, COO and CEO Designate, ICON.
+Also confirmed to keynote is Dr Andy Plump, Chief Medical & Scientific Officer, Takeda and Dr Steve Cutler, CEO, ICON.
 We are delighted to welcome back Katherine Vandebelt, Global Head, Clinical Innovation, Eli Lilly, as co-chair.
 New to the program, Judith Dunn, VP, Global Head of Clinical Development and Head, Innovation Center, Roche, will lead an interactive session identifying technology needs and solutions.

 2017 Keynotes to Date